What is Kiwi?

 • Potassium

-The composition of vitamins C and K enables the body repair tissues and regulation of blood calcium levels.
+The composition of vitamins C and K enables the body to repair tissues and regulation of blood calcium levels.
 The presence of copper and potassium supports bone development and nerve health.

 Other Benefits of Kiwi for Diabetes

-Besides the benefits mentioned above, here’s a better understanding of the advantages of kiwi over its counterparts.:
+Besides the benefits mentioned above, here’s a better understanding of the advantages of Kiwi over its counterparts.:

 Kiwi helps regulate blood pressure.